Navigate to your account settingsIn your HubSpot account, click your photo or avatar in the top right-hand corner, then click Settings.

-The first thing you'll see when in Reports Settings is the Tracking Code.
-You'll need to embed this on any external website pages you want HubSpot to track.
-Once installed, it may take a few moment to write to all your pages, but you'll find instructions on how to validate that the tracking code is properly installed on your external pages.
-HubSpot recommends putting the tracking code toward the bottom of the page (before the closing </body> tag).Check out how to install the tracking code on a generic website.
+You'll need to embed the tracking code on any external website pages you want HubSpot to track.
+Once installed, it may take a few moments to write to all your pages.
+Check out these instructions on how to validate that the tracking code is properly installed on your external pages.
+Refer to this article on how to install the tracking code on a generic website.

 Depending on the location of your company, you may be required by law to request consent for cookies to be used during a visitor's session, or you may not be allowed to track cookies at all.
 Please ensure you are following the proper use guidelines specific to your location.
 If you're doing business in Europe, check out this article to learn how to set this up.